 2 small pearl onions chopped or a tablespoon of chopped regular onion

 1 tsp chopped fresh basil or 1/2 tsp dried

 1 tsp balsamic vinegar

 1 tsp rice vinegar ( optional)

-1 small brie round ( I used Rouge Et Noir Le Petit Bleu from Marin Cheese Company and also tossed in a bit of some Parmesan that needed to be finished, but you can use any melting cheese you like, even a mix since we will be melting them together to make a spread)
+1 small brie round ( I used Rouge Et Noir Le Petit Bleu from Marin Cheese Company and also tossed in a bit of some Parmesan that needed to be finished, but you can use any melting cheese you like, even a mix since we will be melting them together to make a spread or dip)